Lirone Losoff, ALMFT

 Clinical and Research Experience

 Before becoming a therapist, I spent 15 years working across healthcare, finance, and organizational consulting—experience that shaped how I understand systems, power dynamics, and the emotional toll of high-performance environments.
 That lens now informs how I support clients navigating burnout, identity shifts, and complex relational dynamics.
-Alongside my clinical work, I founded a neuroinclusion consulting practice focused on creating systems where all minds can thrive.

 Clinical Internship, Pinnacle Counseling, Chicago, IL